DragonFish55/sprintproject/test-plans/sprint 2 test plan.md

 - Completion Criteria: The user is redirected to the landing page and the updated user's categories are reflected on the data retrieved from the newsapi

 **- Settings page displays list of checkboxes that the user can interact with**
-- Objective: Checkboxes are properly displayed on the settings page
+- Objective: Checkboxes as well as a submit button are properly displayed on the settings page
-- Completion Criteria: The user is redirected to the landing page and the updated user's categories are reflected on the data retrieved from the newsapi
+- Completion Criteria: The user is redirected from the landing page to the setting page and the setting form and submit button are visible

+**- The app contains a settings page that is available after logging in**
+- Objective: After logging in a setttings button appears on the landing page which redirects to the settings page
+- Completion Criteria: Successfully redirecting from the landing page to the setings page which exists and loads properly

 **- Non-signed in users sees a list of articles that are from the General news category.**
 - Objective: As long as the user is not signed in and they are on the landing page the news api will only retrieve and display data from the general category
 - Completion Criteria: On load of the landing page the user is not signed in and only general category data is retrieved from the api

+**- Signed in users sees a list of articles that are from their categories.**
+- Objective: As long as the user is signed in and they are on the landing page the news api will only retrieve and display data from the categories saved in their account
+- Completion Criteria: On load of the landing page the user is signed in and at least one category in their account is displayed along with news articles

+**- Signed in users sees a list of articles that are from the general category.**
+- Objective: As long as the user is signed in and have no categories saved only general information is displayed on the landing page
+- Completion Criteria: On load of the landing page the user is signed in and have no categories saved so only general information is shown

 **- The Settings page contains a form composed of multiple category buttons as well as a button to submit them**
 - Objective: Landing page displays a settings button which will redirect them to the settings page as long as the are already logged in